AnshBhatti/Triemaker/README_server.md

 # Server Usage

 The server is a Flask application hosted on Heroku (a PaaS) at https://triemaker.herokuapp.com using gunicorn and nginx.
 The client CLI performs GET requests to certain URL paths on this server to execute commands and operate on the global trie.
-There are two files in charge of the server's functionality.
+There are three files in charge of the server's functionality.

 ### `trie.py`
 - Maintains the data structures representing the global trie